background_img

 5. University Hospital Carl Gustav Carus Dresden, Germany

-You can find more information about the hospitals and the services they provide on the Booking Health website.
+You can find more about HIPEC, the hospitals and the healthcare professionals on the Booking Health website.

 The cost of treatment abroad